m1griffin/arrayfunc/docs/ArrayFunc.rst

 ============== ===========================================  =====================================================
 TypeError      first parameter must be an array or bytes     The first parameter is of an incorrect type.
                in ACalc init.
-TypeError      second parameter must be an array or bytes    The first parameter is of an incorrect type.
+TypeError      second parameter must be an array or bytes    The second parameter is of an incorrect type.
                in ACalc init.
 TypeError      unknown array type in ACalc init.
 The type of one of the parameters is not recognised.
 TypeError      data array type mismatch error in             The parameters are not of the same array type.